-Also, for every day use, many beauty queens use St. Tropez Classic Bronzing Mist.
+Also, for every day use, many beauty queens use St. Tropez Classic Bronzing Mousse.
 When applied with a mitt, it’s easy to apply and won’t rub off on your clothes once it’s dry.

 7. Elongate your legs with a nude platform sandal.

 You’d never notice, but just about every beauty queen has the same pair of heels on.
 It’s the Chinese Laundry The Teaser Platform Sandal in nude.
 This shoe has a 5.5″ heel and 1.5″ platform, and yes, it’s pretty uncomfortable– although not as uncomfortable as you’d think.
 When purchased in nude, it gives the facade of a much longer leg without a conspicuous high heel.

 Bonus Tip: Use sandpaper to abrade the soles of brand new heels.
 Stage floors can get slippery, and it can be difficult, both physically and mentally, to gracefully recover from a fall.
 Rub the smoothest parts of the sole with sandpaper to avoid eating it on slippery surfaces.
 It works like a charm!

 8. Clean makeup stains with hand sanitizer.